 Because when you’re Loud on Paper, you become Loud in Life.

-6 WEEKS STARTING 8TH JANUARY 2026
+4 WEEKS STARTING 5TH MARCH 2026

 The spark that started it all.
 Pupils dive into comic art, zines, anime, and graffiti — bold, messy, unapologetic self-expression that ends with one epic collaborative wall mural.